lavarsicious/ntpsync/README.md

 ## Description

-**`ntpsync`** is a API for asynchronous requests of the (Local Server Time - NTP Server Time) Delta data from your NodeJS app.
+**`ntpsync`** is a API for asynchronous calculation of the **(Local Server Time - NTP Server Time) Delta, in milliseconds**. (henceforth referred to as **"Delta"**) value from your NodeJS app.
 This can be used for global synchronization, local clock drift estimation, website countdown correction or in any other cases you'd want to know the current time exactly without relying on the correctness of your server's local clock setting.

 ## How it works
-The result it returns is a **Delta Value in Milliseconds**, which means if your local time in Unix Epoch Milliseconds (e.g. `Date.now()`) is _**D**_ and the server's "true" time is _**T**_, the **ntpsync** service will return the estimate of the difference _**Delta = (D-T)**_, calculated to the best of its abilities.
+The **"Delta"** value is calculated as follows: if your local time in Unix Epoch Milliseconds (e.g. `Date.now()`) is _**D**_ and the server's "true" time is _**T**_, the **ntpsync** service will return the estimate of the difference _**Delta = (D-T)**_, calculated to the best of its abilities.

-At any moment after the sync is done, you can calculate the true time by subtracting _Delta_ from your local clock's Unix Epoch Milliseconds value: _t = D - Delta_.
+At any moment after the sync is done, you can calculate the true time by subtracting the **"Delta"** from your local clock's Unix Epoch Milliseconds value: _t = D - Delta_.
 (This assumes that local clock hasn't been tampered with or hasn't drifted strongly since the last sync...
 Experiment away! :angry: **But do not stress the public NTP servers** :angry:, those are there for all to enjoy! :relaxed:)

 You can specify a server pool or use a default one.
 Servers in a pool will be pinged in a round-robin fashion, starting from the first one in the list.
 If a request fails or times out, the next server is pinged, all until the successful count of NTP pings is reached (or the entire thing times out).
 See [Configuration Object](#configuration-object)  below for customization details.